neil-berg/portfolio/src/posts/2019-11-20-testing-thunky-redux-actions.md

 <time datetime="2019-11-20">November 20, 2019</time>

-In Redux-land, thunk-y action creators are those that return a function and not a plain object.
+In Redux-land, thunk-y action creators are those that return a function and not an action, i.e., a plain object.
 Using them in a Redux store can be achieved with the redux-thunk middleware.
-And they still need to be tested!
-With the help of custom middleware to track actions (developed by [Dillon Krug](https://github.com/dillonkrug)), testing them is a breeze.
+With the help of custom middleware to track actions (developed by [Dillon Krug](https://github.com/dillonkrug)), testing thunk-y actions is a breeze.

-To demo the testing of thunk-y action creators, we'll create a simple React app that first fetches the latitude and longitude of an inputted city and then uses those coordinates to fetch the current weather of that city.
+To demo the testing of thunk-y action creators, we'll create a simple React app that first fetches the latitude and longitude of a city and then uses those coordinates to fetch the current weather of that city.
 The asynchronous nature of data fetching is where the thunk-y actions will come in to play.

 The app has a directory structure as follows: